2022 Canadian Mixed Curling Championship

 The 2022 Canadian Mixed Curling Championship was held from November 6 to 12 at the Prince Albert Golf & Curling Centre in Prince Albert, Saskatchewan.

 Quebec won the event, defeating Northern Ontario in the final.
 It was the third straight championship for the province.
 Team Quebec consisted of skip Félix Asselin, his girlfriend Laurie St-Georges at third, Asselin's brother Émile at second, and Emily Riley at lead.
-The team will go on to represent Canada at the 2023 World Mixed Curling Championship.
+The team went on to represent Canada at the 2023 World Mixed Curling Championship.
 Quebec's win marked the first time a province won three straight national curling championships with different teams since Manitoba won the 1931 Macdonald Brier.

 Teams

 The teams are listed as follows: